Beyond The Shore: Legacy of the Golden Horseshoe

 - Expanded Fighter Weapon Training.

-- Unique classes: The Alice (Rogue Archetype), The Blue Mage (wizard archetype), The Blitzer, and The Gourmand.
+- Unique classes: The Alice (Rogue Archetype), The Blue Mage (wizard archetype), The Blitzer, The Contractor and The Gourmand.

 - Updated classes: The Tovenaar, The Warlock, and Commoner PCs.